What Nexus calculates

 Sometimes one is only interested in the nuclear response, meaning that the transmitted pure electronic scattering should be excluded.

-Some of the methods that calculate nuclear properties provide the parameter electronic
+Some of the methods that calculate nuclear properties provide the parameter electronic.

-only the nuclear response is calculated.
+When set to False only the nuclear response is calculated.

 Nexus will then calculate the output field \(\vec{E}_{out} = M * \vec{E}_{in}\) from the total response and subtract the pure electronic response \(M_{el} * \vec{E}_{in}\)